Blog /

 How many supervised driving hours does Alaska require?

-Alaska requires 40 total supervised driving hours, with 10 of those at night.
+Alaska requires 40 total supervised driving hours.
+10 must be at night and 30 during the day.

 What counts as night driving in Alaska?

 Night driving in Alaska is defined as sunset to sunrise (varies by season and location).
-You’ll need 10 hours of night driving.
+You need 10 hours of night driving to qualify for your license.

 How long do I need to hold my permit in Alaska?